Dilbar Hussain

 Dilbar Hussain (born 20 February 1993) is a Pakistani cricketer.
 He made his Twenty20 debut on 25 January 2020, for the Melbourne Stars in the 2019–20 Big Bash League season.
 He was brought into the team's squad as a replacement for Haris Rauf, who was called up for international duty with Pakistan.

-He was part of the Lahore Qalandars development squad after previously working on agricultural land in his village near Faisalabad.
-He impressed Qalandars coach Aaqib Javed in his first hard ball game in Faisalabad, Punjab in 2018 and toured Australia with the Qalandars development squad in the same year.
+He was part of the Lahore Qalandars' Players Development Program squad after previously working on agricultural land in his village near Faisalabad.
+He impressed Qalandars coach Aaqib Javed in his first hard-ball game in Faisalabad, Punjab in 2018 and toured Australia with the Qalandars development squad in the same year.
 He made his first-class debut on 31 October 2020, for Southern Punjab, in the 2020–21 Quaid-e-Azam Trophy.